Do Go On - Do Go On Presents: Arty Facts - Vault

 Lord Mayor John Soe welcomed it as an old and respected friend.

-A lot of people have made arguments about Vault
+A lot of people have made arguments about Volt that it took 20 years for the public to catch up onto that style.

-days it would have attracted the same kind of controversy.
-If anything it would
+these days it would have attracted the same kind of controversy.

-have been controversial because it was like a white man making modernist
+because it was like a white man making modernist sculpture

-sculpture and not something more radical so I mean it's hard to say why the
+So, I mean, it's hard to say why the public

 This happens a bit where enough time goes by